bet4a/d3wiki/Selections.md

 If *value* is specified, sets whether or not the specified class is associated with the selected elements.
 If *value* is a constant and truthy, then all elements are assigned the specified class, if not already assigned; if falsey, then the class is removed from all selected elements, if assigned.
 If *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to assign or unassign the specified class on each element.

 If *value* is not specified, returns true if and only if the first non-null element in this selection has the specified class.
-This is generally useful only if you know the element contains exactly one element.
+This is generally useful only if you know the selection contains exactly one element.

 <a name="style" href="Selections#wiki-style">#</a> selection.<b>style</b>(<i>name</i>[, <i>value</i>[, <i>priority</i>]])

 If *value* is specified, sets the CSS style property with the specified name to the specified value on all selected elements.
 If *value* is a constant, then all elements are given the same style value; otherwise, if *value* is a function, then the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function's return value is then used to set each element's style property.
 A null value will remove the style property.
 An optional *priority* may also be specified, either as null or the string "important" (without the exclamation point).

 If *value* is not specified, returns the current *computed* value of the specified style property for the first non-null element in the selection.
-This is generally useful only if you know the element contains exactly one element.
+This is generally useful only if you know the selection contains exactly one element.
 Note that the computed value may be *different* than the value that was previously set, particularly if the style property was set using a shorthand property (such as the "font" style, which is shorthand for "font-size", "font-face", etc.).

 <a name="property" href="Selections#wiki-property">#</a> selection.<b>property</b>(<i>name</i>[, <i>value</i>])